krvivi28/cn_test_codes/lecture-6/topic-2/problem/problemStatement.md

     1.Implement a route handler for a GET request to "/" in index.js.

     2.Complete the renderBlogs function, as defined in blog.controller.js, to render the "blogs" view.
-This view will display all the data from the "blogs" array in blog.model.js.
+This view should display all the data from the "blogs" array in blog.model.js.
     The renderBlogs function should serve as the controller for the "/createblog" route Additionally, implement the "blogs" view, which will list all the data for the blogs.